Sébastien Le Prestre, Marquis of Vauban: Career

 In 1643, at the age of ten, Vauban was sent to the Carmelite college in Semur-en-Auxois, where he was taught the basics of mathematics, science and geometry.
 This was relevant, not only for his future career but also his father's work, since the design of neo-classical gardens and fortifications both concerned managing space.
-These skills were commonly combined; the gardens at Blenheim Palace were laid out by John Armstrong (1674–1742), Marlborough's chief military engineer.
+These skills were commonly combined at the time; the gardens at Blenheim Palace were for instance laid out by John Armstrong (1674–1742), Marlborough's chief military engineer.

 In 1650, Vauban joined the household of his local magnate, Louis, Grand Condé, where he met de Montal; a close neighbour from Nièvre, the two were colleagues for many years, and often worked together.
 During the 1650–1653 Fronde des nobles, Condé was arrested by the Regency Council, led by Louis XIV's mother Anne of Austria and Cardinal Mazarin.
 After being released in 1652, he and his supporters, among them Vauban and de Montal, went into exile in the Spanish Netherlands and allied with the Spanish.
 At the time, it was common for young men to follow the lead of local powerful magnates which would explain the future eagerness of the crown to offer him service in the royal army.
 Vauban first saw action at Clermont-en-Argonne and was noticed by Condé as a diligent and energetic soldier that took a keen interest in the practices of siege warfare even at such a young age and he was sometimes entrusted with directing the improvement of local fortifications.

 In early 1653, when Vauban worked on the defences of Sainte-Menehould, one of Condé's principal possessions, he was captured by a Royalist patrol and switched sides, serving in the force led by Louis Nicolas de Clerville that took Sainte-Menehould in November 1653.
 Clerville, later appointed Commissaire général des fortifications, employed him on siege operations and building fortifications.
-In 1655, Vauban was appointed Ingénieur du Roi or Royal Engineer, and by the time the war with Spain ended in 1659, he was widely known as a talented engineer of energy and courage.
+In 1655, Vauban was appointed Ingénieur du Roi or Royal Engineer, and by the time the war with Spain ended in 1659, he was widely known as a talented engineer of energy and courage; during his career, he was wounded eight times.